 This collection includes records of passengers arriving in the British Isles from Canada (and other non-European countries).
 In the absence of outbound records in Canada, this is a tremendous source for finding people who returned to the British Isles to live or for a visit.

-Covers Upper Canada and Canada West.
-From Library and Archives Canada.
+Covers Upper Canada and Canada West -- now, Ontario.

 New Brunswick Irish Portal